-The State of Delaware passed legislation which established a mechanism for funding ad hoc post-retirement increases granted by the General Assembly to members retired under the State Employees' Plan, the New State Police Plan, and the Judiciary Plans (Closed and Revised) beginning in Fiscal Year 1994.
+The State of Delaware passed legislation which established a mechanism for funding ad hoc postretirement increases granted by the General Assembly to members retired under the State Employees' Plan, the New State Police Plan, and the Judiciary Plans (Closed and Revised) beginning in Fiscal Year 1994.
 The mechanism allows the State to appropriate actuarially determined employer contributions to a separate Post-Retirement Increase Fund (PRI) managed by the Board.
 With the exception of the Closed State Police Plan, projected benefit payments do not include the effects of projected ad hoc cost-of-living adjustments (ad hoc COLAs) as they are not substantively automatic.
 The primary considerations relevant to making this determination include the historical pattern of granting the changes and the consistency in the amounts of the changes.
 The actuary uses the current actuarial assumptions, methods, and population data to calculate the estimated additional liability resulting from granted ad hoc benefit increases.
 When the Legislature grants an ad hoc post-retirement adjustment, funds are transferred from this PRI Fund on a monthly basis based on a five-year actuarial funding schedule to the appropriate pension plan from which the additional benefits are disbursed.
-For the Fiscal Year ended June 30, 2018, \$10.9 million was transferred to the appropriate plans in the System.
+For the Fiscal Year ended June 30, 2019, \$11.3 million was transferred to the appropriate plans in the System.

-As of June 30, 2018, recently granted post-retirement increases have outstanding liabilities totaling \$17.1 million, which are anticipated to be funded by the State and transferred to the appropriate plans over the next two fiscal years as follows:
+As of June 30, 2019, recently granted post-retirement increases have outstanding liabilities totaling \$5.8 million, which are anticipated to be funded by the State and transferred to the appropriate plans over the next fiscal year as follows:

-Fiscal Year 2019 \$ 11,300,400 Fiscal Year 2020 \$ 5.833.800
+Fiscal Year 2020 \$ 5,833,800

 The Board adopts actuarially determined funding for the Post-Retirement Increase Fund.
-Funding for Fiscal Year 2018 was 0.54% of covered payroll.
-Funding for Fiscal Year 2019 will be 0.53%.
+Funding for Fiscal Year 2019 was 0.53% of covered payroll.
+Funding for Fiscal Year 2020 will be 0.27%.